KULSOOMadnan/ramadan-python-projects/cli-Todo/README.md

 This To-Do List CLI app is designed to efficiently manage tasks using **Python and UV**.
 It operates through a **command-line interface (CLI)**, allowing users to interact with the application seamlessly.

-1️⃣ Tasks are stored in a JSON file (todo.json) for persistence.
-2️⃣ The CLI commands interact with this file to add, list, complete, and remove tasks.
-3️⃣ UV handles the command-line interface in an elegant way, making interactions simple and user-friendly.

 ---

 ## 🔹 Step-by-Step Workflow